Clason Point, Bronx: Land use and terrain

 There are large, residential housing complexes of various types.
 These include public housing, high-rise co-ops and rentals.
 The neighborhood contains one of the highest concentrations of NYCHA projects in the Bronx.
 There are also 5 and 6 story, pre-war, apartment buildings primarily concentrated along the IRT Pelham Line El on Westchester Avenue and multi-unit row-houses located throughout the neighborhood.
 Starting in the 1990s, the construction of modern 2 and 3 unit row-houses and apartment buildings have increased the percentage of owners versus renters.
 The neighborhood's northern and eastern borders have a heavy concentration of commercial establishments.
 Westchester Avenue evolved into a mixed use, primarily commercial, district serving the greater area after the completion of the elevated IRT Pelham Line.
-Bruckner Plaza, which greatly expanded throughout the 1990s, contains big box stores like Toys R Us, K Mart, and Old Navy.
+Bruckner Plaza, which greatly expanded throughout the 1990s, contains big box stores.
 Other primary thoroughfares contain limited but necessary amenities like supermarkets, pharmacies, barbershops, hair salons, fast food, bodegas, and cheap shops.

 Bronx River is largely industrial in usage.